Gazza7205/cloud-workshop-labs/lab-exercise2.md

 The [Layer7 Operator](https://github.com/CAAPIM/layer7-operator/wiki/Getting-Started) has expert knowledge of Layer7 products, and in the preview release, it makes use of [gateway](https://github.com/CAAPIM/layer7-operator/wiki/Gateway-Custom-Resource) and [repository](https://github.com/CAAPIM/layer7-operator/wiki/Repository-Custom-Resource) custom resources to automate the deployment, configuration and management of Layer7 API Gateways using static or dynamic config-as-code in the form of Graphman bundles from different sources of truth including git repositories or artifact repositories (or optionally backed by a MySQL database).

 In this exercise, we will deploy the Layer7 Operator.
-We will then deploy a gateway customer resource to deploy and scale a gateway using the Layer7 Operator.
+We will then deploy a gateway custom resource to deploy and scale a gateway using the Layer7 Operator.

 ![Lab Exercise 2 Recording]()